 Find out where each market sits within its rental cycle.

 Rank rental performance of 125 major office markets

-Global Market Perspective, August 2019
+Global Market Perspective, November 2019

 JLL's regular view on the impact of economic forces on property markets worldwide.
 It is a unique combination of updates from professionals on the ground and the insights of our leading research organization.